 It was not always possible to identify the exact street or district-level location of the nature-based solutions presented in the database.
 This is typically the case for city-wide projects (e.g. city tree-planting schemes), or for cases which include multiple locations (e.g. greening of bus stops).
 In such cases, the location was assigned as the centre of the city.

 - What are the main findings, which have emerged from the database?

 CEU and the Ecologic Institute carried out basic profiling of the data collected, including statistical analysis of the nature-based solutions concerning the identification of general patterns of business and finance models, governance arrangements and stakeholder participation forms.
 The report compiled by CEU and the Ecologic Institute is available here.

 - My project is presented in the database, but I would like to suggest changes or additions.
 Who can I contact?

-If you would like to provide additional information or request modifications, please can contact us via our contact form.
+If you would like to provide additional information or request modifications, please contact us via our contact form.

-Yes, since May 2021 it is possible to submit a new project.
+Yes, since May 2021 it is possible for users to submit a new project.
 To know more about how to create a user account and submit a new project go to the Add a Project page.